 The College Level Examination Program (CLEP) may provide college credit for students who demonstrate a mastery of a subject through a computerized testing exam.
 Students may gain additional college credit without taking the class at the University.
 The Institutional Challenge Exam (ICE) is similar to the CLEP except it is strictly for Liberty courses.
-CLEP and ICE exams may be taken in the Bruckner Learning Center located in DH 3000.
+CLEP and ICE exams may be taken in the Academic Success Center located in DeMoss Hall 1100.

-Christian Service (CSER) is required of all Liberty University students as part of their degree completion.
-The first two semesters at Liberty students will fulfill this requirement by taking BWVW 101 and 102.
-The remaining semesters that a student is enrolled in full-time residential credits must include a CSER credit.
+Christian Service (CSER) is required of all Liberty University residential students as part of their degree completion.
+Students need one CSER credit for every semester they maintain full-time residential status.
 The maximum number of CSER required for any graduating student is 8.
-This includes BWVW 101 and 102.
 Students remaining at Liberty longer than 8 full-time semesters are not required to complete additional CSER hours.
 CSER opportunities and specific requirements may be found on the CSER Web page.

-Student athletes are required to declare a major by the beginning of their 5th semester if they began their academic career at Liberty.
+Student-athletes are required to declare a major by the beginning of their fifth semester if they began their academic career at Liberty.
 Transfer students will need to declare upon admittance.
-Declaration of major is imperative in determining progress towards degree and assures student athletes that they are following the correct Degree Completion Plan in order to be eligible and to graduate on time.
+Declaration of major is imperative in determining progress towards degree and assures student-athletes that they are following the correct Degree Completion Plan in order to be eligible and to graduate on time.
 Declaring a minor is not required at Liberty, but many students will graduate with a completed minor.
-Student athletes are asked not to declare a minor until it is verified that it will not impact progress toward degree.
+Student-athletes are asked not to declare a minor until it is verified that it will not impact progress toward a degree.
 Minors require a minimum of 15 hours and some majors do not afford that number of elective credits to be used for a minor.
-Before changing a major or declaring a minor, please verify with Sara Norman or your Academic Coordinator, that it will not affect progress toward degree.
+Before changing a major or declaring a minor, please verify with Donna Holland or your Academic Coordinator, that it will not affect progress toward a degree.

-Student athletes who will be enrolled in Graduate School while participating on an NCAA athletic team will need to apply to the appropriate Graduate Program.
-Please make an appointment with Sara Norman before submitting graduate applications.
+Student-athletes who will be enrolled in Graduate School while participating on an NCAA athletic team will need to apply to the appropriate Graduate Program.
+Please make an appointment with Donna Holland before submitting graduate applications.
 You can review the applications and requirements for all graduate programs.

 Many majors at Liberty require the completion of internships.
 Internships are designed to be taken at the end of your academic journey.
 They offer practical, hands-on experience that may result in permanent employment opportunities.
 All students must attend an internship meeting scheduled by the Career Center in order to be informed of the guidelines and policies necessary to participate in an internship.
 Please note that the different majors have different requirements for completion of the internship.
 Please check with your department or the Internship Office for specific stipulations.